I want to talk about “ripple effects” today… or more specifically – how little actions can lead to bigger and ongoing opportunities.

 I’ve even preempted gifts.
 At one conference, I was talking to someone who could get me an “in” with an influencer.
 After I went home, I sent him a handwritten card along with chocolates saying how much I appreciated this… even though he hadn’t done it yet.
 After the chocolates though, you bet that I got an introductory email.

-But wait Tony, isn’t this just bribery?
+But wait Colin, isn’t this just bribery?

 I’m Chinese.
 I say “bribery”, you say “lobbying”.
 No seriously… racial joke aside, no, this is where we need to talk about the “deep stuff”.
 I promised I’d get woo woo with you and here it is.